 - Check if the marker is working even if held at various different angles.

-- Check if there is slight friction between the tip and the board so as to not make it slippery or uncomfortable while writing.
+- Verify that there is slight friction between the tip and the board so as to not make it slippery or uncomfortable while writing.

 - Check if the ink does not leak if the marker is held in different positions.